I grew up in a house where etiquette was part of the legacy—so I know a thing or two about gift bags.

-- Stitch across the line you drew – repeat on other side. - You can also finish the raw edge for a cleaner look using a zigzag stitch
+- Stitch across the line you drew and repeat on another side.
+You can also finish the raw edge for a cleaner look using a zigzag stitch

-- On the top of bag - turn fabric under 1/4", bringing the wrong sides of the fabric together – iron well.
+- On the top of the bag, turn the fabric under 1/4", bringing the wrong sides of the fabric together.
+Iron well.

 - Press the top folded edge keeping the fold even across the top of the bag.
 (I put two pins in to keep it even)